Martin J. Riedl

 Gollatz, K., Riedl, M. J. & Pohlmann, J. (2018).
 Removals of Online Hate Speech in Numbers.
 Digital Society Blog, HIIG Science Blog, Alexander von Humboldt Institute for Internet and Society, Berlin, Germany.
 Cross-posted at Media Policy Project Blog, London School of Economics, London, UK.
 Publication details

-Brandon Dang, Martin J. Riedl, Matthew Lease.Taming incivility in online comment streams
+Martin J. Riedl, Gina M. Chen, Kelsey N. Whipple.Taming incivility in online comment streams

 Annual Meeting of the National Communication Association (NCA), Mass Communication Division.
 Salt Palace Convention Center, Salt Lake City, United States: 08.11.2018 Further information